HackThisSite/CTF-Writeups/2017/EasyCTF/Premium RSA/README.md

 `d' = (kN + 1) // e`

 The maximum error in d' is: `3 sqrt(nBitSize)` bits, where nBitSize is how many bits long the modulus is.
-See the links for a proof this maximum error.
+See the links for a proof of this maximum error.

-That error is less than dBitSize/2, so we can just replace the least significant bits with `d0` and get the plaintext!
+That error is less than `dBitSize/2`, so we can just replace the least significant bits with `d0` and get the plaintext!

 But we need a way of testing k.
 One way to do it would be to try encrypting a known message with e and n, and decrypting it with the d were getting from that particular k.